Tommy Hill: World Supersport 2008

-For 2008, Hill switched to the series full-time, with the Hannspree Altea Honda team.
+For 2008, Hill switched to the series full-time, with the Hannspree Althea Honda team.
 On his very first test he crashed, breaking his femur, ankle and hand, causing him to miss the first five rounds of the season.

-Hill returned at the Nürburgring, qualifying in 9th place.
+Hill returned at the Nürburgring, qualifying in ninth place.
 But in the race he was involved in an incident at turn one where wildcard rider Arne Tode caused a massive pile-up, and as a result Hill rebroke his femur, putting him out for the rest of the season.